-Understanding and recognising risks and vulnerabilities of radicalisation friends and/or direct contact with extremist groups and organisations or, increasingly, through the internet.
+Understanding and recognising risks and vulnerabilities of radicalisation

+Children and young people can be drawn into violence or they can be exposed to the messages of extremist groups by many means.
+These may include through the influence of family members or friends and/or direct contact with extremist groups and organisations or, increasingly, through the internet.
 This can put a young person at risk of being drawn into criminal activity and has the potential to cause significant harm.